zio/zio-config/README.md

 ```

-## Configuration Sources Example
+## Configuration Sources

-More documentations are in website.
+More documentations on various sources are in website.
 Here is an example with `typesafe-HOCON`.

 ```scala
 import zio.config.typesafe._